 Bangalore also known as the ?Silicon Valley of India? is the IT hub of the country.
 The city enriched with workplaces of almost all the technological companies.
 With 8.5 million population record, Bangalore is the third most populous city in India.
 Bangalore is known for its pleasant climate all throughout the year.
 Along with being the headquarters of various technical and automotive companies in India, Bangalore is also the home of the Kannada film industry.
 Many of the prestigious colleges like NIFT, IIM, NLSIU and NID.
 In case you?re now worried about how to begin exploring this wonderful city, don?t worry, for we?ve got you covered; just book your cab at getmecab and get going!

-They are lots of interesting places in Bangalore which fascinates the people and tourist .
+There are lots of interesting places in Bangalore which fascinate the people and tourists.

 Lal Bagh Botanical Garden is one among the many creations of Tipu sultan which was created in 1760.
 The place is famous for its glass house where flower exhibitions are held twice every year.
 The largest collection of tropical plants in India is also present in Lal Bagh.
 Lal Bagh houses various species of birds like mynas, parakeets, Brahmani kite, common egret, pond heron, etc. The lake in the compound of Lal Bagh is one of the prime tourist attractions of Bangalore.